Tachyonic and parametric instabilities in an extended bosonic Josephson junction: Introduction

 \section{Introduction}

-Quantum phase coherence is a central ingredient for macroscopic quantum phenomena in fundamental physics or technological applications and an important resource in quantum computation~\cite{RevModPhys.89.041003}.
-A clear manifestation of macroscopic quantum phase coherence is the Josephson effect based on quantum tunneling through a potential barrier between two superconductors or superfluids~\cite{JOSEPHSON1962251,book_physics_applications}.
-Ultracold atomic gases are particularly versatile platforms for studying these phenomena~\cite{PhysRevLett.57.3164,PhysRevA.54.R4625,PhysRevLett.84.4521}.
-They offer unparalleled control over system parameters and powerful imaging techniques available to monitor even detailed out-of-equilibrium properties.
+The Josephson effect based on quantum tunneling through a potential barrier between two superconductors or superfluids~\cite{JOSEPHSON1962251,book_physics_applications} is a clear manifestation of macroscopic quantum phase coherence, which is a central resource~\cite{RevModPhys.89.041003} for fundamental studies and technological applications.
+Ultracold atomic gases provide a particularly rich platform for studying the physics of Josephson tunneling~\cite{PhysRevLett.57.3164,PhysRevA.54.R4625,PhysRevLett.84.4521}.
+Not only do they provide exceptional control over system parameters and advanced imaging techniques to monitor the details of equilibrium and out-of-equilibrium properties, most interestingly, they provide an additional richness by the ability to control the interaction within the superfluid.

+Even the simplest zero-dimensional (0D) Josephson junction exhibits remarkably rich dynamics and strongly depends on whether the atom-atom interaction energy or the tunneling energy dominates.
+The first theoretical prediction of coherent atom exchange between two weakly linked atomic Bose-Einstein condensates (BEC) was proposed by Javanainen~\cite{PhysRevLett.57.3164}, Milburn et al. \cite{PhysRevA.54.R4625} then formulated the first explicit two‐mode Hamiltonian for this system.
+The resulting Josephson‐like dynamics in \emph{weakly} coupled condensates was then described in detail for both DC and AC Josephson regimes in~\cite{PhysRevLett.84.4521}.

-Already, the dynamics of the zero-dimensional (0D) Josephson Junction \cite{PhysRevLett.95.010402} is very rich and depends on whether the atom-atom interaction energy or the tunneling energy dominates, as well as the total energy of the system~\cite{PhysRevLett.57.3164, Polkovnikov_2002,Posazhennikova:2016nut}.
-Depending on those parameters, the system may only allow a fraction of atoms to tunnel back and forth between two wires, resulting in an unbalanced state, corresponding to a nonzero average population difference, as opposed to Josephson oscillations~\cite{PhysRevLett.84.4521, Trujillo_Martinez_2009, cataliotti2001josephson}.
-Additionally, when the state is unbalanced, the relative phase between the two condensates can either monotonically increase in time, corresponding to a running phase, which defines the macroscopic quantum self-trapping (MQST) \cite{Gati2007ABJ}, or be trapped, oscillating close to $\pi$, referred to as the $\pi$-mode, or $\pi$-oscillation~\cite{raghavan1999coherent}.
+A systematic classification of dynamical regimes within the two‐mode approximation taking into account the atom-atom interactions was worked out in~\cite{raghavan1999coherent, PhysRevA.60.487}.
+Depending on the relation between the difference of the interaction energy between the wells ($\Delta E_{int}$) and the tunneling energy ($\hbar J$) one observes either regular full Josephson oscillations around a zero average population difference ($\Delta E_{int} < \hbar J$), or an unbalanced state with nonzero average population difference and only a small fraction of atoms tunnel between the two wires ($\Delta E_{int} > \hbar J$).
+In the latter, the relative phase between the two condensates can either monotonically increase in time, corresponding to a running phase, referred to as macroscopic quantum self-trapping (MQST), or be trapped, oscillating close to $\pi$, referred to as the $\pi$-trapped state, or $\pi$-oscillation~\cite{raghavan1999coherent}.